Whelan the Wrecker

 Whelan the Wrecker is a family owned and operated demolition company that has operated from 1892, based in Brunswick in the city of Melbourne.
-The company became well known through the 1950s and 1970s when signs stating that "Whelan the Wrecker is Here" appeared on many of the grand Victorian era buildings of Melbourne.
+The company became well known through the 1950s and 1970s when signs stating that "Whelan the Wrecker is Here" appeared on many of the grand Victorian era buildings and Boom style architecture of Melbourne.

 A history of change

 As every city grows, it inevitably has to demolish buildings to build new ones, and as time goes by the buildings demolished can become old and historic, or simply large and long existing landmarks.
 Melbourne was founded in 1835, then grew enormously following the 1850s gold rush, and even more in the speculative land boom of the 1880s, which was followed by a severe crash in the 1890s.
 By the early years of the 20th century, the city was old enough and large enough to require specialist demolition companies.

 As the thousands of soldiers arrived back from the battlefields following the end of World War I there emerged a sense of renewed pride and a willingness to forget the dark days of war.
-The Council of the City of Melbourne was no doubt buoyed by this new nationalistic pride and put in place schemes to modernize the city which included increasing the building height limit and removing some of the Victorian era cast ironwork.
+The Council of the City of Melbourne was no doubt buoyed by this new nationalistic pride and put in place schemes to modernise the city which included increasing the building height limit and removing some of the Victorian era cast ironwork.